pdxwebdev/yadacoin/README.md

   - type: bool
   - default: undefined
   - description: Specify if you want all Mongo DB queries to be logged and profiled.
+- docker_debug
+  - type: bool
+  - default: undefined
+  - description: Specify if you want to log resources used by docker.

 ## Development Environment